ddnexus/pagy/docs/api/pagy.md

 ## Variables

-All the variables passed to the new method are merged with the `Pagy::DEFAULT` hash and are kept in the object, passed around with it and accessible through the `pagy.vars` hash.
+All the options passed to the new method are merged with the `Pagy::DEFAULT` hash and are kept in the object, passed around with it and accessible through the `pagy.opts` hash.

-They can be set globally by using the `Pagy::DEFAULT` hash or passed to the `Pagy.new` method and are accessible through the `vars` reader.
+They can be set globally by using the `Pagy::DEFAULT` hash or passed to the `Pagy.new` method and are accessible through the `opts` reader.

 !!!success
-Pagy replaces the blank values of the passed variables with their default values coming from the `Pagy::DEFAULT` hash.
+Pagy replaces the blank values of the passed options with their default values coming from the `Pagy::DEFAULT` hash.
 It also applies `to_i` on the values expected to be integers, so you can use values from request `params` without any problem.
 For example: `pagy(some_scope, limit: params[:limit])` will work without any additional cleanup.
 !!!

 ### Variables

-The only mandatory instance variable to be passed is the `:count` of the collection to paginate: all the other variables are optional and have sensible defaults.
+The only mandatory instance option to be passed is the `:count` of the collection to paginate: all the other options are optional and have sensible defaults.
 Of course you will also have to pass the `page` or you will always get the default page number `1`.
-For performance reasons, only the instance variables get validated.
+For performance reasons, only the instance options get validated.

 | Variable        | Description                                                                                                                                                                              | Default |
 |:----------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------|